fr1sk/girlfriend-goodnight-bot/README.md

 ## 🌈 Idea 🌈
-You turn on the script before the bed (you can put it on RaspberryPi and schedule time for auto-running).
+The idea is to run the script before the bed (you can put it on RaspberryPi and schedule time for auto-running).
-It reads your last message that you sent and if there is no messages longer than 5 minutes, bot starts to helping you.
+Script reads your last message tat you've sent, and if there are no messages older than 5 mins, bot starts typing instead of you
-He sends randomized message form array of messages, logs you out, and shutdown your computer.
+Bot is able to send randomized messages(taken out of array of predefined messages), log you out and shutdown your computer.